-Finding the best blood pressure watch for women might not be the most glamorous of shopping expeditions, but that doesn't mean tracking our blood pressure (BP) — especially as we get older — isn't important.
-In addition to eating right and keeping fit, keeping a daily track of your blood pressure is imperative and can prevent an array of health issues such as heart disease, strokes, and kidney failure.
-According to Mayo Clinic, lesser-known ailments of high blood pressure include damage to the eyes, sexual dysfunction, and trouble sleeping.
+Finding the best blood pressure watch for women might not be the most glamorous of shopping expeditions, but that doesn't mean tracking your blood pressure (BP) — especially as you get older — isn't important.
+In addition to eating right and staying fit, keeping a daily track of your blood pressure is imperative and can prevent an array of health issues such as heart disease, stroke, and kidney failure.
+According to the Mayo Clinic, lesser-known ailments of high blood pressure include damage to the eyes, sexual dysfunction, and trouble sleeping.
 Imagine the benefit of being immediately alerted to any spikes in your blood pressure reading by your watch?

 Our research found that there are indeed many blood pressure watches on the market that claim to accurately track one’s blood pressure.
-However, none of these have been FDA approved — yet.
-Omron and Apple are currently in the process of getting their FDA approval (more about these below), so the future is looking bright for blood pressure watches and those who need them.
+However, very few have been FDA approved — yet.
+Omron has created an FDA-approved blood pressure watch, and there are devices you can use in conjunction with your Apple Watch to monitor your blood pressure.
+We expect the number of FDA-approved blood pressure watches to increase going forward, so the future is bright.

-Users have reported pretty accurate readings from some of the many blood pressure watches — though they're not FDA-approved — that are currently available on the market.
-We've picked out 10 of the best for you to choose from, and the best part is that they're all under $50.
+Users have reported pretty accurate readings from some of the many blood pressure watches that are currently available on the market, including the non-FDA-approved ones.
+We've picked out 11 of the best for you to choose from — and they're all under $50.

 How to Choose the Best Blood Pressure Watch for Your Needs

-Even though wearable blood pressure tracker watches should not to be solely relied upon for checking your blood pressure (the American Heart Association recommends using a home blood pressure monitor that measures blood pressure in your upper arm, and not using wrist or finger blood pressure monitors), these handy watches can do the job quite nicely while you’re on the go and until you can check your BP on a professional monitor, or see your doctor.
+Even though you shouldn't rely only on your wearable blood pressure tracker (the American Heart Association recommends using a home blood pressure monitor that measures blood pressure in your upper arm, and not using wrist or finger blood pressure monitors), these handy watches can do the job quite nicely while you’re on the go and until you can check your BP on a professional monitor, or see your doctor.

 What's the difference between a heart rate monitor watch and a blood pressure tracking watch?

-Scroll down to see 10 of our top picks for the best blood pressure watch for women over 50.
-Note: Please talk with your doctor about any issues with blood pressure and do not rely solely on wearable or at-home BP devices unless they are FDA approved.
+Keep scrolling to shop Woman's World's picks for the 11 best blood pressure watch for women over 50.
+(Note: Please talk with your doctor about any issues with your blood pressure and do not rely solely on wearable or at-home BP devices unless they are FDA approved.)